Mișu Benvenisti: Communist arrest

+Final imprisonment and release

 Wexler and Popov note that the "Kafkaesque" Securitate became invested in presenting Jewish resistance during the Holocaust as in itself evidence of a Zionist spying network.
 Benvenisti was also able to resist Securitate pressures on at least three counts—he refused to present himself as a paid spy, noting that "I was a lawyer and made enough money as such"; he also would not incriminate Cohen, and did not confirm the Securitate claim that all Jewish aid societies were foreign spy-rings.
 By mid-1952, his political friends, including Menahem Fermo, were also picked up, and held together with Benvenisti at Jilava Prison; Zissu was also held there, and, as Fermo reports, would still treat each other as rivals—though they also supported each other by walking hand in hand.
 Benvenisti alternated between enthusiasm about rebuilding Romanian Zionism and moments of deep depression, in which he contemplated suicide (he and Fermo also talked literature, and in particular Marcel Proust).

 According to Securitate records, all interrogations ceased from October 1952 to January 1953, which, Wexler notes, was a means of exercising "psychological pressure" on Benvenisti.
 Suzana Benvenisti was tried on November 13, 1953, alongside Litman; she had been implicated in her husband's affairs by Mella Iancu's testimonies.
 She was convicted to 10 years in prison, prompting Goldman to issue a formal protest on behalf of the WJC.
 Suzana's absence reportedly left her mother-in-law destitute; she received a modest sum from the Embassy, which Rohrlich was trying to supplement by December 1951.
+Mișu himself appeared alongside Zissu, Cohen and ten others at a trial in March 1954.
+He was sentenced to lifetime imprisonment and hard labor.
+In July 1954, as part of a selective release of the imprisoned Zionists, it was announced that Suzana Benvenisti would be retried by a civilian court.

+In 1955, Mișu Benevenisti was being held at Văcărești Prison, sharing his cell with anti-communist Romanians such as Lieutenant Radu Sturdza and Johnny Rotaru.
+At Văcărești, the Zionist leader also greeted Radu Ciuceanu, son of his high school teacher.
+Ciuceanu found him somewhat disagreeable due to his suspiciously "clean smell"; as he later discovered, this was the first sign of an unexpected general improvement in prison conditions, with the regime no longer bent on killing or maiming its opponents.
+Their clique maintained looser contacts with the other cells, which housed noted antisemites.
+One was Pavel Krupensky, who made a point of never speaking directly to Benvenisti—though Ghiță Bencu, who was held there for his activities within the Iron Guard, "walk[ed] hand in hand with Mișu Benvenisti, [forming an] antinomic pair".
+Ciuceanu also observed that the group were wearing new, clean, uniforms, and were inspected by doctors.